vesaakerman/easy-manage-deposit/README.md

      easy-manage-deposit report summary < UserId of the depositor >
      easy-manage-deposit report full < UserId of the depositor >
      easy-manage-deposit report summary < UserId of the depositor >
      easy-manage-deposit clean < UserId of the depositor >
      easy-manage-deposit clean --data-only --state <state> --keep <n> < UserId of the depositor >
+     easy-manage-deposit retry < UserId of the depositor >

 INSTALLATION AND CONFIGURATION